 How does reflexology work?

 Reflexology aims to holistically restore balance to the body.
-This is done by applying pressure to certain points of the feet, hands and ears to allow blocked energy to flow.
+This is achieved by applying pressure to certain points of the feet, hands and ears to allow blocked energy to flow.
 Reflexologists don’t claim to prescribe, diagnose or cure.
-They aim to offer a tailored, alternate means of healing to address each individual’s specific needs.
+They aim to offer a tailored, complementary means of healing to address each individual’s specific needs.

-Reflexologists will also consider any emotional and physical factors are taken into account if the reflexologist thinks they might be affecting a person's well-being and health.
-They will pinpoint areas on the feet where they can use specific hand movements, thumb techniques and apply pressure to stimulate healing energy.
+Reflexologists will also consider any emotional and physical factors that might be affecting a person's well-being.
+They will pinpoint areas on the feet where they can apply pressure to stimulate healing energy.
 This energy flows through the body's energetic pathways to the targeted areas of the body.

 Reflexology is a popular and versatile alternative therapy.
 Some of the most common uses of reflexology include:

-- Stress reduction - Studies suggest that reflexology can aid in alleviating the negative effects of stress.
+- Stress reduction.
+Reflexology can help reduce the negative effects of stress.